Typsium/alchemist/lib.typ

 }

 /// === Hooks
 /// Create a hook in the molecule.
-It allows tu connect links to the place where the hook is.
+It allows to connect links to the place where the hook is.
 /// Hooks are placed at the end of links or at the beginning of the molecule.
 /// - name (string): The name of the hook
 /// -> drawable